Struggling to understand your friend from Basel?

 To learn German as effectively as possible, it isn’t enough to just watch the movies and expect to soak up the vocabulary.
 You should watch them actively, and keep track of new vocabulary.
 If you hear an unfamiliar word, you should write it down and look it up in a good dictionary.
 Review them on a regular basis and use them with your German friends.

 This all takes time and energy, and there’s still a lot of pain involved when you encounter unknown words.
 You’ll have to identify the sound, and look them up in your dictionary.
-If you’d like to be more efficient with this, and are open to watching other kinds of videos, you might want to check out FluentU, our video-based German learning site.
+If you’d like to be more efficient with this, and are open to watching other kinds of videos, you might want to check out FluentU.
 It was designed to address exactly this problem.

-FluentU also actually goes one step further by taking these videos and turning them into engaging, interactive language learning lessons.
-When you review vocab, you do it with video clips.
+When you learn vocab, you do it with video clips and fun, adaptive exercises.
 And the coolest part is that FluentU remembers your progress with each vocabulary word.
-It uses that data to recommend videos as well as examples to you.
+It reminds you when it’s time to review with the multimedia flashcards.
 You’ll have a 100% personalized experience.

 Learn German with Movies: 10 Great Movies for Learning Real German